civo/status/content/issues/2022-01-06-fra1-maintenance.md

 ---
-title: Maintenance window in FRA1
+title: Maintenance window in FRA1 on 6 January 2022
 date: 2022-01-06 22:00:00
 resolved: no
 resolvedWhen: